 The air pollution in Indonesia’s capital Jakarta is now so dire that its citizens are threatening to sue the government.
 In 2017, there were only 14 days when the air quality was classed as safe to breathe.
 The number of children diagnosed with pneumonia – which can be triggered by exposure to air pollution – almost doubled between 2015 and 2016.
 Respiratory diseases are the number one illness suffered by Jakarta’s citizens, with an increase noted in diseases linked to air pollution such as strokes, heart disease, and lung cancer.

 Sadly, Jakarta is far from an isolated case.
 Rapid urbanization across Asia has brought with it a severe public health crisis.
-Less than 8 percent of the continent’s population is able to breathe air that doesn’t pose significant risk to their health.
+Less than 8 percent of the continent’s population is able to breathe air that doesn’t pose a significant risk to their health.
 And two-thirds of worldwide premature deaths due to air pollution occur in Asia and the Pacific.

 For anyone who has spent time in one of Asia’s megacities, it would be no surprise to learn that road transport is the number one driver of toxic air pollution levels.